postfinance/discovery/README.md

 example default   93c156b1-f218-5d79-88a5-219307e59d29 http://example.com/metrics prometheus1.example.com label1=value1,label2=value2 environment=test 2021-02-04T14:13:50Z
 ```

 You can specify a namespace with `-n`.
-The namespace configures how the service is exported (standard or blackbox).
+The namespace defines how its services are exported (standard or blackbox).
+You can also create namespaces to group services.
+The service endpoint is unique per namepace.

 To view all configured namespaces: